8 Simple, Surprising Swaps to Cut Calories for Weight Loss

 How to Cut Calories for Weight Loss

 When looking to cut back on calories for weight loss, analyzing your current food choices and cooking methods is a great place to start.
 Begin by learning more about which cooking methods preserve the most nutrients.
 You’ll also need to track your food intake for three days total: two during a typical work week, and one on the weekend.
 A great tool for tracking is MyFitnessPal.

-Look for hidden areas of extra calories.
+As you begin your journey towards healthy living, look for hidden areas of extra calories.
 You may not even realize where all those extra calories are coming from until you take a good, hard look at the data.
 For example, one of my clients who used the food journaling method was surprised to discover that she was using ½ cup of olive oil just at dinner—some slathered on her chicken, several tablespoons for the roasted vegetables, and more added on her salad.
 All of this excess olive oil was adding 955 calories and 108 grams of fat to her daily total!
 Once this was discovered, it was easy to reduce her olive oil intake.
 Soon after she made this change, the weight loss began.

 You can still enjoy some of your favorite comfort foods and lose weight in the process.
 Here are some food hacks that will help cut calories to lose weight without sacrificing flavor.
 All you need to do is make small tweaks to your favorite recipes to replace a few of the unhealthy ingredients with some more nutritious ones.

 Swap Spaghetti Squash for Pasta